This is an updated version of the original article written by Jake Hornberger in 2017.

 Do note that this area experiences terrible flooding regularly, leading to serious transportation problems and potential water damage depending on which part you’re in.
 D2 is about a 20-minute drive (7.5 kilometers) from the border of D1.

 Guide to District 3

-D3 is well-known for its beautiful colonial architecture dotted with restaurants, temples, parks and street food vendors.
-It’s a wonderful mix of old and new, with a favorable combination of cheap, middle and high-end shopping, dining and housing.
-With its fantastic location neighboring D1, the area attracts people from all walks of life creating a unique environment with much to do and see.
+D3 is well-known for its beautiful colonial architecture with restaurants, temples, parks, and street food vendors.
+It’s a beautiful mix of old and new, with a favorable combination of cheap, middle, and high-end shopping, dining, and housing.
+Its fantastic location neighboring D1 attracts people from all walks of life, creating a unique environment with much to do and see.